 5.2.1.3.4 EIS Measurement Procedure

-The RX beam peak direction is found with a 3D RSRP scan (separately for each orthogonal polarization) with a same grid points as 3D EIRP scan.
+The RX beam peak direction is found with a 3D RSRP scan (separately for each orthogonal polarization) with a same grid points as Tx beam peak direction search.
 The RX beam peak direction is where the maximum total component of RSRP is found.

 1) Establish a connection between the DUT and the SS with the downlink signal applied to the θ-polarization of the measurement antenna